 Ryan Baker is an Associate Professor at the Graduate School of Education at the University of Pennsylvania.
 He was the founding president of the International Educational Data Mining Society, and currently serves as co-lead of the Big Data in Education spoke of the National Science Foundation’s Northeast Big Data Hub.
 His research draws on data mining, learning analytics, and human–computer interaction, to study how students respond to and learn from educational software.

-Saad Khan is a Managing Senior Research Scientist at Educational Testing Service, where he leads a group of multidisciplinary researchers focused on creating highly innovative forms of educational assessments and learning systems.
-He works across strategic business units to lead business capture and development of new products for internal and external clients.
+Saad Khan is a Managing Senior Research Scientist at Educational Testing Service, where he leads research focused on creating highly innovative forms of educational assessments and learning systems.
+Prior to joining ETS he was at SRI where he led design and development of advanced training systems that can adapt to both changing pedagogical objectives and learners’ behavior.
 His technical background is in computer vision and machine learning, and his research interests include cognitive computing, deep learning, behavioral analytics, affective computing, and multimodal data fusion.

 Jeff Olson is Vice President and Chief Data Officer at the College Board.
 He is responsible for ensuring that data drives the services, outreach, and intervention strategies provided by the College Board.
 Prior to joining the College Board in 2013, he led data science and market intelligence for Kaplan Test Prep, informing the development of products and services and helping shape organizational strategy.
 His surveys and commentary have appeared in many national publications, including The New York Times, The Washington Post, The Wall Street Journal, Los Angeles Times, USA Today, and Newsweek.